 And while there's nothing threatening about the wheel there are a huge number of ways to look at it, picking out primary, complementary, and analogous colors.

-Another important thing to keep in mind to make sure that you get the most out of an analogous color scheme, is contrast.
-With the colors in your palette so closely related, it's easy for them to blend into each other, resulting a muddled look that can be visually overwhelming.
+Another important thing to keep in mind to make sure that you get the most out of an analogous color scheme is contrast.
+With the colors in your palette so closely related, it's easy for them to blend into each other, resulting in a muddled look that can be visually overwhelming.
 Fortunately, there are a number of ways to avoid this.
-Picking a focal color is one; creating distinction between your colorful pieces with pattern is another.
-One of the best ways however is by balancing the level of your colors, making small, medium, and large color choices so as to create an even blend of tones throughout the space.
-Your best bet however, is to use some combination of these methods to ensure that, while your colors are analogous, you are not focusing so much on colors directly adjacent to one another on the color wheel (e.g. green and yellow-green) that they are cancelling each other out.
+Picking a focal color is one; creating a distinction between your colorful pieces with a pattern is another.
+One of the best ways is by balancing the level of your colors, making small, medium, and large color choices so as to create an even blend of tones throughout the space.